shwi123/hello-world/README.md

 # hello-world
 This is the beginning
-#pip import numpy as np
+#pip install numpy as np

 #create data
 x = [1,2,3,4]